MatiasHiltunen/npminspect/README.md

 - `-o, --output <FILE>`: Write output to a file.
 Use `-` for stdout.
 - `-i, --include <REGEX>`: Keep only packages matching any of these regex patterns (repeatable).
 - `-x, --exclude <REGEX>`: Exclude packages matching any of these regex patterns (repeatable).
+- `--audit`: Check for security vulnerabilities using the npm registry's Bulk Advisory API.
 - `-h, --help`: Show help.
 - `-V, --version`: Show version.